Hours & Pay Regulations

 Time Tracking Requirement for All Employees

-Employers are currently required to track the working time of all non-exempt employees in Japan.
-Effective April 1, 2019, however, employers will be required to track working hours for all employees including exempt employees in order to protect each employee’s health.
+Employers are required to track working hours for all employees including exempt employees in order to protect each employee’s health.

 The employer shall pay increased wages for work during such hours or on such days at a rate no less than the rate within the range of no less than 25 percent and no more than 50 percent over the normal wage per working hour or working day.
 Any hours worked above the normal working hours are considered overtime.
 An employer may require overtime work only if there is a written employment agreement permitting it or there is an extraordinary need.
 If there is a written agreement permitting overtime work, the agreement must be submitted to a Labor Standards Inspection Office.

-Effective April 1, 2019, there will be express and mandatory maximum limit to overtime hour unless the job falls into one of the few exempt positions.
-This limit on overtime will become effective for large employers starting in April 2019, and for small employers starting in April 2020.
+Effective April 1, 2019, there will be an express and mandatory maximum limit to overtime hours unless the job falls into one of the few exempt positions.
 There are basically two separate rules on this point.

 - Basic Limit Rule – Overtime work hours, which are working hours exceeding 8 hours per day or 40 hours per week, cannot exceed 45 hours per month and 360 hours per year (“Basic Limit”).